zhouby-zjl/drtp/README.md

 This work is licensed under CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).

-Copyright (c) 2021-2022 zhouby-zjl @ github
+Copyright (c) 2021-2023 Boyang Zhou @ Zhejiang Lab

 This file is a part of "Disruption Resilient Transport Protocol" (https://github.com/zhouby-zjl/drtp/).

-Written by zhouby-zjl @ github

 This software is protected by the patents as well as the software copyrights.
  **********************************************************************************